whiletruelearn/whiletruelearn.github.io/content/stories/toyou.md

 Don't bother coming down."

 Angry women always likes to have the final say in scheme of things.
-Knowing this ,Ikept quiet.
+Knowing this ,I kept quiet.

-She would have looked at me once again , violently stroked her legs at the firm ground twice or thrice and moved her head both ways to show her dislike at the turn of events.Ialso imagined her going down the stairs calling me idiot , rascal and other names from her list of parliamentary swear words.
-This made me chuckle, thinking how muchIknow about her.
+She would have looked at me once again , violently stroked her legs at the firm ground twice or thrice and moved her head both ways to show her dislike at the turn of events.
+I also imagined her going down the stairs calling me idiot  and other names from her list of parliamentary swear words.
+This made me laugh, thinking how much I know about her.

 I cleared my mind soon and got back to observing the sky.
 It could be any minute from now.

 It was 8th March of 1986 .

-After 5 minutes and 47 seconds ,Isaw Halley's comet passing through the skies in full glory.
+After 5 minutes and 47 seconds ,I saw Halley's comet passing through the skies in full glory.
 My eyes not even blinking following the comet and its beautiful tail with a pounding heart that can't contain its excitement anymore.

-Moments before the comet disappeared from my horizon,Iremembered the purpose of my night out
+Moments before the comet disappeared from my horizon, I remembered the purpose of my night out

 I made my wish!